History and State of St. Joseph Parish

 Due to health reasons, in June 2007 Father Byrne returned to the Holy Ghost Fathers Provincial House in Houston, TX, but continued to serve as pastor of St. Joseph until the arrival of a new pastor, Father George Spangenberg, C.S.Sp. in February 2008.

 Under Father Spangenberg, the Tabernacle was relocated to the sanctuary of the church and the sanctuary was refurnished.
 The chapel was repainted and recarpeted and serves as the Chapel for Perpetual Adoration and prayerful meditation.
 The former Gathering Area was repainted and recarpeted and serves as the Baptistry, housing the Baptismal Font previously in the sanctuary and the fourteen paintings displaying the “Stations of the Cross”.
-Two new rooms have been added to the Baptistry, one serving as a robing room for the Altar Servers and housing of materials for the Church Ushers and the other as the Mass Preparatory Sacristy and when needed a Brides Dressing Room.
+Two new rooms have been added to the Baptistry, one serving as a robing room for the Altar Servers and housing of materials for the Church Ushers and the other as the Mass Preparatory Sacristy.
 In 2009, the wrought iron fence which surrounded the perimeter of the cemetery was extended to include the south end and west side of the church and elementary school yard.

 In June of 2010, St. Joseph Church made the transition from the supervision of the Holy Ghost Fathers to the care of the Diocese of Little Rock.
 After over 130 years of Spiritan guidance, Father John Marconi was assigned by Bishop Anthony B. Taylor as the first Diocesan Pastor of St. Joseph and Monsignor Richard Oswald was designated as Associate Pastor.
 In the fall of 2010, Father James Melnick joined the parish, as well.
 Monsignor Oswald was reassigned in June of 2011 after a year of service to St. Joseph.
 Fr.
 Melnick served the parish until he was reassigned in 2012.
 Fr.
 Joseph Archibong joined St. Joseph in 2012 and served as Associate Pastor until 2014.
 In 2014, Fr.
 Archibong was reassigned and the newly ordained Fr.
 Robert Cigainero joined the parish.